dipanshuD09/dipanshuD09/README.md

 **About Me!**

 - 🌱 I’m currently exploring React and Node to develop fullstack applications.
-- 🤔 My interests are web development, data science and creating some cool stuff.
+- 🤔 My interests are web development, data science, video editing and creating some cool stuff.
 - 💼 I have a Bachelor's degree in Computer Science.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [dipanshud146@gmail.com](mailto:dipanshud146@gmail.com).